 - 1. Sources: Lookout needs sources from which to extract information.
 These can be news websites, social media, governmental websites etc. Our team of analysts have manually compiled a database with thousands of sources, which are classified by country, language and credibility (the latter being a constant work in progress).
 Therefore, Lookout crawls information from a human-curated pool of sources.
 This database is constantly reviewed and expanded with new sources.
 Clients can also request us to add sources to the database so that they can be crawled by Lookout as well.

 - 2. Datasets: In order for Lookout to understand what is relevant from what is not, it needs some training material or, in other words, some examples of what to look for.
-These examples are called “datasets”; a compilation of hundreds of thousands of information dealing with a specific topic (e.g. crime, protests, etc.).
+These examples are called “datasets”; a compilation of hundreds of thousands of pieces of information dealing with a specific topic (e.g. crime, protests, etc.).
 Our datasets have been compiled by our analysts and are constantly reviewed and refined so that Lookout can rely upon the best training material to learn from.

 - 3. Algorithms: These are the actual codes that take information from the sources, process them according to the datasets and generate a report (alert) as the outcome.